AndrDm/blog/content/ndt/museum_history/crystal_saffire.md

 The device shown in the photo above is equipped with a CCIR camera, which connects directly to a black-and-white TV via a coaxial cable with BNC connectors.

 However, the image produced by this setup was often low in contrast and noisy.
-To improve image quality, the UK-based company [Quantel](https://en.wikipedia.org/wiki/Quantel) developed a device called *Crystal Saffire*.
+To improve image quality, the UK-based company [Quantel](https://en.wikipedia.org/wiki/Quantel) developed a device called *Crystal Sapphire*:

 ![](assets/Bild000251m1 (Benutzerdefiniert).jpg)